YiranDu2018/Beta-Test-for-FRAMalyse/README.md

 - Complete the tasks in `4 - Task` to familiarize yourself with FRAMalyse.
 - Use FRAMalyse to analyze your own FRAM model after finishing `4 - Task`.
 - Report any **bugs, errors, or unexpected behavior** via [GitHub Issues](https://github.com/YiranDu2018/Beta-Test-for-FRAMalyse/issues).
-- For discussions, feature requests, or to ask questions, please visit [GitHub Discussions](https://github.com/YiranDu2018/Beta-Test-for-FRAMalyse/discussions) page.
+- For discussions, feature requests, or to ask questions (Q&A), please visit [GitHub Discussions](https://github.com/YiranDu2018/Beta-Test-for-FRAMalyse/discussions) page.
+Here, you can provide feedback in general or concerning the individual FRAMalyse tabs.
+Even desired new features can be requested.

 ### Feedback Submission